 (b) A source that is or becomes a federal major source when such source undertakes a major modification.

-(7) Subject to the requirements in this division, the Lane Regional Air Protection Agency is designated by the Commission as the permitting agency to implement the Oregon Major New Source Review program within its area of jurisdiction.
-The Regional Agency's program is subject to Department oversight.
-The requirements and procedures contained in this division pertaining to the Major New Source Review program shall be used by the Regional Agency to implement its permitting program until the Regional Agency adopts superseding rules which are at least as restrictive as state rules.
+(9) Subject to the requirements in this division, LRAPA is designated by the EQC as the permitting agency to implement the Oregon Major New Source Review and State New Source Review program within its area of jurisdiction.
+LRAPA's program is subject to DEQ oversight.
+The requirements and procedures contained in this division pertaining to the Major New Source Review and State New Source Review program must be used by LRAPA to implement its permitting program until LRAPA adopts superseding rules which are at least as strict as state rules.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.